 An important part of good parenting is helping your children deal with bullying.
 By teaching them problem solving skills, your kids will have the confidence they need to keep the peace.

 Most parents want their children to have an easier, more successful life than they did.
 Whether it’s finances or opportunities, too much conflict for the little ones can be hard to handle as a parent.
 Unfortunately, bullying statistics suggest that 70.6% of young people report being a witness to bullying.
-While it’s tempting to solve their struggles, it’s important to teach your children to value friendship and resolve
+While it’s tempting to solve their struggles, it’s important to teach your children to value friendship and resolve conflict.

 How can you reduce conflict?